Jimmy Buffett’s impact on Gulf Coast culture is part of his legacy

 Fisher was at soundcheck before the beach concert when Buffett came out in a yellow One Ocean t-shirt.

-Buffett does not wear Gap or Old Navy t-shirts on stage.
+Buffett did not wear Gap or Old Navy t-shirts on stage.
 His seamstress sewed the One Ocean screen onto one of his custom shirts.
 And it worked.

 Fisher said LuLu’s had to hire five employees to answer phones and process t-shirt sales after that concert.